felixtsao/oneVR_devel/README.md

 <img src="img/doc/banner.jpg" alt="Banner" width="900px"/>
 <h3> A low-cost, DIY, end-to-end 360/VR solution concept </h3>
 <p>
-A virtual reality, 360 camera system along with a cross-platform (iOS & Android) mobile VR viewer application, forms an end-to-end VR solution; from capture to viewing.
-Example SJ4000 rig is sub-$500.
+A low-cost virtual reality, 360 camera system along with a cross-platform (iOS & Android) mobile VR viewer application, forms an end-to-end VR solution; from capture to viewing.
 <p>
 Designs based around using off-the-shelf hardware/software.
 Parameterized 3D model files allow for easy generation of camera mounts to fit most small, rectangular cameras like GoPro, SJCAM, Xiaomi and NoPro.
+The example SJ4000 rig is costs less than $500 to build.
 <p>
 Project started Spring break 2015 with some good friends and further developed through a Computational Photography class, CS 534, and hardware resources/funding by Garage Physics at University of Wisconsin, Madison.
 <p>